koyere/ecoxpert/README.md

   - Info panel shows sorting mode.
 Modes: Name, Buy ↑, Sell ↑/↓, Volume ↑/↓ (click the book to cycle).
   - Right-click on an item: opens "List Item" sub‑GUI to publish a fixed-price listing with quick quantity/duration and price adjustments.
   - In the List GUI, the allowed price range (min/max) is displayed under the unit price based on `orders.listing.price_bounds_*`.
+  - Bedrock players: tapping an item opens a touch-friendly Trade Options panel with explicit buttons to buy (x1/xN/stack), sell (x1/stack/all), or create listings—no right-click or shift-click needed.
 - Loans GUI:
   - Offer preview: shows amount, rate, term, and score with Confirm/Cancel before creating the loan.
   - Schedule pagination: view up to 45 installments per page with Prev/Next.